 Today you have a self-guided walk following in the footsteps of Beatrix Potter.
 Begin with a visit to the museum about her in Bowness, then cross Lake Windermere by ferry and walk up through the lakeside woods, fells and pastures to her home at Hill Top.
-There are stunning views of this the longest natural lake in England at 10.5 miles long, and you pass a number of landmarks that feature in Potter’s books – Pigling Bland corner for one.
-The walk is very flexible with a choice of routes and lake ferries.
-At the end of the walk you will be transferred from the Bowness on Windermere foot pier back to your hotel.
+There are stunning views of Lake Windermere, the longest natural lake in England at 10.5 miles long, and you pass a number of landmarks that feature in Potter’s books – Pigling Bland corner and Cuckoo Brow Wood for two.
+Enjoy Moss Eccles Tarn, a charming spot where the author painted in the evening whilst her husband fished.
+Return by ferry to Bowness.

 3. Day three

 Begin your day with a short transfer to Ambleside a charming town just a short journey away, to start this lovely walk around Loughrigg Fell.
 A great feature of the walk is that you see all the scenery from the Vale of Grasmere followed by views up Langdale to Bowfell and across to the Coniston Fells, plus a view south the length of Windermere.
 This walk has some ups and downs with 342 ft of ascent.
 Finish your walk in Ambleside whose name is of Scandinavian origin meaning a 'summer pasture by a sandy bank' with a private transfer to your hotel for the next three nights in the lovely village of Grasmere, where your luggage will be waiting for you.

 4. Day four